 Access colors and images from asset catalog via static properties in Xcode 15

-Xcode 15 beta comes with a great new way to access colors and images stored in asset catalog.
+Xcode 15 came with a great new way to access colors and images stored in asset catalog.
 It automatically generates static properties corresponding to our assets on new ColorResource and ImageResource types.
 We can then use those properties to initialize colors and images in SwiftUI, UIKit and AppKit where we previously had to use string literals.

 We are going to look at some SwiftUI examples more closely, but keep in mind that equivalent APIs are available in UIKit and AppKit as well.